 OraTaiao: The Aotearoa NZ Climate and Health Council is a not-for-profit, politically non-partisan incorporated society.
-It is governed by an Executive Board of members including two Co-Convenors (one of whom is Māori) elected annually.
+It is governed by an Executive Board of members typically including two Co-Convenors (one of whom is Māori) elected annually.
 Current membership of OraTaiao exceeds 1,000 health professionals, health students, and associate members.

-Summer Wright
+Dr Summer Wright

 [email protected]

-Summer (Ngāti Maniapoto) is a dietitian and a PhD candidate at Massey University.
-Based in Papaioea, she is currently investigating the opportunities for Māori businesses in plant-based foods.
-Summer is passionate about climate justice, health equity, and food sovereignty.
+Summer (Ngāti Maniapoto) trained as a dietitian and is a public health researcher focused on climate justice, health equity, and food sovereignty.
 She has also worked in disability as a youth worker and support worker.
 Summer has a few creative pursuits and likes to spend time outside and with animals.

 Coordinator: